You want smart political talk without the meltdowns?

 I said, I just got here.

-Tell me about eggs, and they happen.
+Tell me about eggs.

 So we did a great job.

-Uh housing is doing very well.
+Housing is doing very well.

-We should lower interest rates, that's the Fed.
+We should lower interest rates.

 I hope they lower interest rates.

-That's a smart thing to do, be ahead a little bit, although already it's a little bit late.
+Be ahead a little bit, although already it's a little bit late.

-But uh in the end, we just have a great country, a very strong country, and we have every other country.
+But in the end, we just have a great country, a very strong country, and we have every other country.

 I can't think of one country that doesn't want to negotiate a deal.